SiqiD47/Front-End-Web-Development-with-React/README.md

 ## To run this webiste:

+1. In the React/confusion folder, run

+   **npm install**

+   => to install all the required packages.

-1. Go to the json-server folder and run:
+2. Go to the json-server folder and run:

    **json-server --watch db.json -d 2000 -p 3001**

-   => connect the server to get/post data
+   => to connect to the JSON server to get/post data.

-2. Then go to the React/confusion folder and run:
+3. Finally, go to the React/confusion folder and run:

    **npm start**

-   => run the website
+   => to run the website.

 ## Deployment: